mnentwig/MNOGLA/README.md

 Time stamps are handled internally and not visible via evtGetHostToApp().
 Instead, the last received timestamp (which will be the timestamp associated with an eligible event) can be read from uint64_t MNOGLA::lastTimestamp_nanosecs.

-# Best practices
+# Best practices "notes to self"
 The project serves me to try out C++ features and develop my "handwriting".
-I arrived at the following insights:
+I arrived at the following insights (subject to change):

 ## Hiding private content from API header files
 A conventional class header file needs to include all protected/private members, which makes the header file less readable as API documentation.